 Apps and in-app purchases

-'Apps' are small pieces of software that you can use on your mobile device.
+An app is a piece of software that you can use on your mobile device.
 You can download and use apps for anything from banking and shopping to games.

-An app can be free to download but sometimes you need to make in-app purchases for things like extra lives in a game, or to access special content.
+An app can be free to download, but sometimes you need to make in-app purchases for things like extra lives in a game, or to access special content.
 Set up controls on your device to make sure you and your family are aware when you're spending money: